RajLabMSSM/New_beginnings_2.0/README.md

 This resource is still in it's early stages so everyone feel free to make contributions that may be helpful to others.

 Good Luck!

+## Connecting to the wifi
+1. Connect to the network: MSMC-green
+2. Login Info:
+  - For Android Phones:
+    - Use system certificates
+    - Domain: mountsinai.org
+    - Identity: <user email address>
+    - Password: <same password as email>
+   - For Macbooks:
+    - ID: login ID - aka, the id that consists of part of your last name, first initial, then some number (ex. mulleb01)
+    - Password: <same password as email>